 Underneath, we identified the problem we solved for the user and why should they use our app.
 Much better and more sales oriented.

 The design was nice and simple but a bit dark and claustrophobic.
 It needed work, as well as more information — just one paragraph wasn’t enough.

 We changed the background and opened up the page visually by introducing brighter colors and dynamics with a bouncy line, associating the user with improvement and growth.
 We moved the sign-up form to the right, below the text, and put social proof under it.

 We also added the how-it-works steps and illustrated the ideas with icons, for clarity (some people respond better to visual cues).
 Also, another call to action was needed at the bottom of the page so the user doesn’t have to scroll back all the way to the top — you want to capture them whenever they are; plus the goal of the page should be real clear.

-We were closer to the solution.
-The steps needed more work as the order wasn’t clear and there was no flow: the page wasn’t understandable from the get go.
+We were close to the solution.
+The steps needed more work as the order wasn’t clear and there was no flow: the page wasn’t understandable from the get-go.
 Plus, there wasn’t any real incentive to create the trial.

 We replaced the blue shape at the top with a soft gray gradient which looked more polished and refined.
 But the biggest breakthrough was the middle: we laid out the steps in clear order and inserted focused screenshots so the visitor “gets” it instantly (and starts learning about the interface).

 Also, we put back the social proof at the bottom (above the footer) and designed a much more compelling call to action.